 In order to assassinate someone, you have to roll 4 dice and get a higher number than the person’s defensive.
 The defense is shown in the shield and can either be a number or a number with a “+” sign.
 Normal number is just that number.
 A number+ is that number plus the value of a 6 sided die roll (def + 1d6).

-If you kill a guy, you put his body into your trophy freezer and you get his level in victory points.
+If you kill a guy, you put their body into your trophy freezer and you get their level in victory points.
 The online version counts this as negatives for some reason.

 Note* There is a mechanic whereby you can’t attack someone at a higher level than you, but I think it might be broken on the online version.
 It seems that the only restriction is your L1 spy can’t accack Nikita and if you want to you have to use the aforementioned uniform (but she’ll wreck you anyway so there’s no point).

 When you want to do the murdering (on mission completing) You are going to select your agent(s) and the target, remember you need a satellite in each column that can target all the tiles you want to use and there will be an attack option at the top of the screen.
 You will roll the 4 black dice and add your modifiers.
 These include agent levels and bonuses from equipment or missions.